mberriman/BSP2024/manuals/part1/part1.md

 ![](figures/figure_3.0.75.png)

 Sometimes, there is insufficient (or no) data to reliably place a scaffold into a specific position on a chromosome.
 In the figure above, this is true of the scaffold on the right.
-The assembly above therefore comprises 2 toplevel sequences: 1 chromosome, and one unplaced scaffold.
+The assembly above therefore comprises 2 top-level sequences: 1 chromosome, and one unplaced scaffold.

 ---
 ### Sequence databases <a name="sequence_databases"></a>